 In a seminal paper, Crozet (2004) develops a new economic geography model which explains migration behaviour by the regions' market potentials.
 In his model, each potential migrant's objective function is dependent on a destination region's real wage, it employment probability, and the distance between source and destination regions.
 The real wage in turn depends on the sectoral structure, size, and location of a region.
 Crozet (2004) derives an econometric specification of the gravity-type which is tested for internal migration in Germany, Great Britain, Italy, the Netherlands and Spain.
-He finds that total employment has a positive effect on in-migration in germany.
-In addition, the size of the service sector attracts internal migrants in Germany, Spain, Great Britain and Italy, while the industrial sector has a positive effect in Great Britain, the Netherlands and Spain.
+He finds that total employment has a positive effect on in-migration in each case, while the effect of wages on in-migration is negative in Germany, the Netherlands and Spain.
+In addition, the size of the service sector attracts internal migrants in Germany, Spain, Great Britain and Italy, while the industrial sector has a positive effect in Great Britain, the Netherlands and Italy, but a negative effect in Germany and Spain.